huncwotdigital/Javascript-Code-Conventions/README.md

-# Jam3 JavaScript Style Guide
+# Huncwot JavaScript Style Guide

 *Make It Happen and Don't Fuck It Up*